gparent/ansible-role-dhcp/README.md

 # Ansible role `dhcp`

 Ansible role for setting up ISC DHCPD.
 The responsibilities of this role are to install packages and manage the configuration ([dhcpd.conf(5)](http://linux.die.net/man/5/dhcpd.conf)).
-Managing the firewall configuration is NOT a concern of this role.
-You can do this in your local playbook, or use another role (e.g. [bertvv.rh-base](https://galaxy.ansible.com/bertvv/rh-base).

 Refer to the [change log](CHANGELOG.md) for notable changes in each release.

 Do you use/like this role?
 Please consider giving it a star.
-If you [rate this role](https://galaxy.ansible.com/bertvv/dhcp) on Ansible Galaxy and find it lacking in some respect, please consider opening an Issue with actionable feedback or a PR so we can improve it.
+If you [rate this role](https://galaxy.ansible.com/gparent/ansible-role-dhcp) on Ansible Galaxy and find it lacking in some respect, please consider opening an Issue with actionable feedback or a PR so we can improve it.
 Thank you!

 ## Requirements